The Bottom Line

-The Coast bar’s shallow drops were very comfortable for me.
-They make it a smidge easier (still difficult) to use my brake and shift levers while riding in the drops, and take some pressure off my wrists on descents.
+The Coast bar’s shallow drops are very comfortable for me.
+They make it easier to use my brake and shift levers while riding in the drops, and take some pressure off my wrists on descents.
 It’s easy to quickly switch between the drops and hoods too.

 PNW Coast vs. Salsa Woodchipper

 When I first installed my new Coast bar, it replaced the Woodchippers that came with my Fargo.
 To be clear, the Woodchipper and Coast are not particularly similar as far as flared drop bars go.
 The Woodchipper’s unique design is known for appealing to some folks and not so much to others.
 The Coast is more of a classic gravel handlebar design.

 I’m comparing them side-by-side here because they’re what I personally know best, and I think others will find the comparison useful.
 Woodchippers used to come stock on the Salsa Fargo, one of the most popular bikepacking bikes out there, and not everyone loves them.
 If you’re thinking about swapping out your Fargo’s bars for a more classic gravel handlebar, the Coast is definitely worth considering.

 Width: As you can see below, my 42cm (hood to hood) Woodchippers had a larger full width than my 48cm Coast bars, due to the Woodchipper’s more aggressive flare.
 But you can clearly see that the Coast bar is wider at the hoods, which is where I like to spend a majority of my riding time.
 The Woodchipper comes in 42, 44, and 46cm sizes, so even the widest Woodchipper won’t be as wide at the hoods as the narrowest Coast.